Mamas, guess how long I waited to bathe Molly.

 - Trevor going back to work (I wanted him to join the fun, too.)

 Molly was exactly one week old when her umbilical cord fell off, and our pediatrician recommended waiting for that to happen – indicating a healed stump – before submerging her in a bath.
 My understanding is that keeping the stump dry helps prevent infection and helps it heal.
 I fully intended to give Molly her first bath after that point, but every time I thought about it, I procrastinated.
 (I do that when I expect myself to complete something perfectly, such as my baby’s best first bath ever.)

 It’s not that I didn’t have helpers in my life, either.
 Lots of experienced moms, including my own, offered to do it with me.
 I also received the advice to “sponge bathe in 2-3 inches of water.”
 Still was not motivated, so I kept procrastinating… and googling phrases like, “best way to bathe your newborn baby” and “best bath for newborns.”

 Molly’s First Bath

 Suddenly, 3 weeks had passed and one evening, Trevor said to me, “Molly smells like puke.”
 (By “puke,” he actually meant “baby spit up.”
 Just saying.
 It’s the guilt.)
 Kind of embarrassing for a new mom to hear… so I bit the bullet and (the next day) just WENT for it.
 I gathered towels, wash cloths, and her baby rocker.
 I filled our bathtub with warm water.
 I climbed in and gave Molly her first bath in my lap.

 Can I just say that learning something new sometimes feels really hard?!
 Bathing a tiny floppy baby felt verrrry risky to me.
 Yet this became one of the best learning experiences in my momhood: I set aside my expectations, listened to my gut, and let everything work for both of us.
 Turns out, what worked for others didn’t instill me with confidence, but I found a solution that did.
-If you feel a bit disconcerted like I did, read on.
+If you feel a bit disconcerted like I did, or wondered if there were other options besides sponge-bathing, read on.

 Newborn Baby’s First Bath: Types of Baths